zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

 Managing users via the admin panel
 ==================================

 The “Users” panel provides tools to manually manage user accounts.
+See :ref:`user-details-reference` for help with the New/Edit User dialog.

 👥 Creating and editing users
    .. figure:: /images/manage/users/new-user-dialog.gif